leow93/eventstore/README.md

 | 100      | ~21,000 events/s |
 | 1000     | ~180,000 events/s|

-Reads come straight from the memory-mapped log and run at ~1M events/s.
+Reads come straight from the log via `pread` and stream back at ~1M events/s.

 ## Development